flaviostutz/monolint/README.md

 * This file can be placed in any folder to define specific configurations/rules for different branches of the monorepo.
   * Example:
-        /.monolinter.json - enables rule "serverless-same-name"
+        /.monolint.json - enables rule "serverless-same-name"
         /modules/group1
-                       /.monolinter.json - disables rule "serverless-same-name"
+                       /.monolint.json - disables rule "serverless-same-name"
                        /module-test1 -> won't be checked by "serverless-same-name" /module-test2 -> won't be checked by "serverless-same-name" /module-test3 -> will be checked by "serverless-same-name"

-### __.monolinterignore__
+### __.monolintignore__

-* Create file ".monolinterignore" at the root folder of the monorepo with file/directory patterns to be ignored during module discovery.
-You can use these patterns to hide entire branches of the monorepo from monolinter or just specific directories.
+* Create file ".monolintignore" at the root folder of the monorepo with file/directory patterns to be ignored during module discovery.
+You can use these patterns to hide entire branches of the monorepo from monolint or just specific directories.

 * The ignore patterns works as follows:
   * Add each ignore pattern in a new line of the file